MicrochipTech/unicens-linux-daemon/cfg/README.md

 **11.)
 Working with Drivers**

 The UNICENS daemon may use the UNICENS XML description to either configure the driver on the fly.
-Also the helper tool xml2stuct can generate an offline default configuration out of the UNICENS XML description, which then can be used to configure the driver in a static way.
+Or the helper tool xml2stuct can generate an offline default configuration out of the UNICENS XML description, which is then used for configuring the driver in a static way.
 So it always come up with an already working configuration, once the INIC is detected.

-This feature is pure optional, but certainly helpful.
-If the driver configuration does not align with the INIC configuration  (for Example FramesPerTransaction (see 5.1)), because doing the driver configuration manually, then awful audio artifacts will come out of the speakers.
-Having one configuration for all, will automatically keep both UNICENS and the driver domain linked.
+Having one configuration for all, will automatically keep both UNICENS and the driver domain linked together.
+Otherwise, if the driver configuration does not align with the INIC configuration (for Example FramesPerTransaction (See 5.1)), because doing the driver configuration manually, awful audio artifacts will come out of the speakers.

 A driver configuration can be assigned for each Connection in the XML file.
 Therefor the \<SyncConnection> and the \<AVPConnection> tag have an optional attribute called Driver:
  - Driver=".."
 	 - The value is any sort of user defined name, there is no syntax to be followed (other than to be XML complaint).
 	 - This driver name acts as a reference.

-The content of the driver is then embedded in a tag called \<Driver>, which is a child of \<Unicens>, the same hierarchy level as \<Node>
+The content of the driver is then embedded in a tag called \<Driver>, which is a child of \<Unicens>, the same hierarchy level as \<Node>.

 The \<Driver> tag has only mandatory attribute called "Name":
  - Name=".."
 	 - This is the counter part of the Driver attribute of the <\SyncConnection> or \<AVPConnection> tag.